 Description

-MATERIALS: the building is constructed of local rubble stone and has a roughcast render.
-The roof is thatched with half-hipped and gabled ends, and eyebrow eaves.
-No. 28 has a brick end stack.
-The rear extension appears to be of modern construction with a grey slate roof.
+This is a circa 17th century former row of three cottages, now two residences, located on Vicarage Hill in Holbeton.
+The building is constructed of local rubble stone with roughcast rendering, and has a thatched roof with half-hipped and gabled ends and eyebrow eaves.
+No. 28 has a brick end stack, while the rear extension to No. 26 has a grey slate roof.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.